The Process Of Building a Granny Flat (& Everything You Need To Know)

 No granny flat is complete without an esteemed cookery (or in simple terms, that place you where make the nachos and dip).
 This step is dedicated to installing your kitchen cabinets and other storage units, as well as fitting in key appliances like your cook-top.
 It’s usually easier to start with your kitchen before any other interior work.

-If you’re short on room, you can install wall-mounted shelves or upgrade to a kidney pull-out for extra storage.
+If you’re short on space, you can install wall-mounted shelves or upgrade to a kidney pull-out for extra storage.
+Here’s some space-saving hacks every granny flat owner needs to know.

 8. Flooring & Fix-Out